The Creature From The Black Lagoon (1954) – A Review

 Whit Bissell gives one of his very academic performances with lots of ‘science talk’.
 I always associate him with the final scene of Invasion of the Body Snatchers the most.
 Then of course we have the crusty and colorful Nestor Paiva as the boat captain.

 The movie moves at a really prisk pace running about 80 minutes.
 There’s no lags in telling its story.
-It’s seeped in the 1950’s cheesy monster era, so while you might sneer at moments I think you have to be impressed of just how well made a movie it is.
+It’s seeped in the 1950’s cheesy monster era, so while you might sneer at some moments, I think you have to be impressed of just how well made a movie it is.
 It’s aged much better than its contemporaries from the period.
 Ok, so it might not make you scream like it did to kids in 1954, but it’s still an awfully good time!

 There has been persistent talk about a remake of Creature for decades!
 So far it’s never happened.
 The Shape of Water was inspired by Guillermo del Toro’s wish that the Creature and Adams’ relationship would have succeeded.
-It’s a good movie, but i’s not exactly a true remake of the film.
+It’s a good movie, but it’s not exactly a true remake of the film.

 With Universal Pictures attempting their big Dark Universe series, they talked about films starring a lot of the classic monsters.
 Along with Frankenstein, Dracula, The Mummy, a Creature remake was said to be in the planning stages.
 That’s pretty much the extent of what I’ve heard.